The Phoenix Contact warehouse will be closed from the 24th December through to the 3rd of January 2023.

-Ecological issues Environmentally responsible production
+Ecology Environmentally responsible production

 The careful use of resources has been part of our company ethos for generations, and shapes our day-to-day actions.
-The use of rainwater, waste heat, geothermal power, and renewable energy at our locations is the norm, as is almost entirely lead-free production, recycling of plastics, and climate-neutral mobility.
+The use of rainwater, waste heat, geothermal power, and renewable energy at our locations is the norm, as is almost entirely lead-free production, recycling of plastics, and carbon-neutral mobility.